General Chemistry · Unit 02

 • One repeating chemical formula such as H2O or CO2 names a pure substance.

-• A plus sign between substances, such as NaCl + H₂O, shows a mixture of separate substances.
+• A plus sign between substances, such as NaCl+H2O, shows a mixture of separate substances.

-Anatomy of a Chemical Formula Annotated Chemical Formula Fe₂O₃ (s) Element symbols Fe and O — each starts with a capital letter State of matter (s) solid · (l) liquid (g) gas · (aq) dissolved in water Fe 2 O 3 (s) Subscripts — atom count 2 = two Fe atoms per formula unit 3 = three O atoms per formula unit
+Annotated Chemical Formula Fe2O3 (s) Element symbols Fe and O — each starts with a capital letter State of matter (s) solid · (l) liquid (g) gas · (aq) dissolved in water Fe 2 O 3 (s) Subscripts — atom count 2 = two Fe atoms per formula unit 3 = three O atoms per formula unit

 Fe2O3 (s) = iron(III) oxide, solid state.
 Two iron atoms and three oxygen atoms chemically bonded → compound.